 GENBAND provides real time communications software solutions for service providers, enterprises, independent software vendors, systems integrators, and developers.
 The company is headquartered in Frisco, Texas and has R&D, sales, and support resources in more than 80 countries.
-GENBAND’s software and services enables its customers to quickly introduce products, applications, and services that address the growing demands of today’s consumers and businesses to stay connected and access real time communications across a variety of devices, wherever they happen to be.
+GENBAND’s software and services enable its customers to quickly introduce products, applications, and services that address the growing demands of today’s consumers and businesses to stay connected and access real time communications across a variety of devices, wherever they happen to be.

-The Search for a Better SharePoint
+The Search For A Better SharePoint

-“The folder structure in SharePoint inherently means that for someone to locate something they need to understand the underlying logic of where it was placed,” said Brad Bush, GENBAND’s Chief Marketing Officer.
+“The folder structure in SharePoint inherently means that for someone to locate something, they need to understand the underlying logic of where it was placed,” said Brad Bush, GENBAND’s Chief Marketing Officer.
 “Too often sales staff got frustrated and gave up.
 It was easier to ignore SharePoint and fall back to email to get what they needed.”

-An Easier Way to Find and Share Content
+An Easier Way To Find And Share Content

 The marketing team at GENBAND initially created their own Bloomfire community as a place to share industry news and event information, and to collaborate on new ideas.
 The decision to create a parallel community as a content repository for sales staff was not very hard.
 Based on everyday experience, the marketing team knew that sales would also appreciate the blog-like interface, allowing them to share and view content in a natural way.
-They anticipated that sales staff would adopt the powerful native search capabilities, and appreciate the short content description, as well as the ability to preview content before downloading.
+They anticipated that the sales staff would adopt the powerful native search capabilities and appreciate the short content description, as well as the ability to preview content before downloading.

 “No one wants to spend 45 minutes looking through obscure documents – you want to quickly figure out if this is something you need,” Bush said.
 “People who weren’t initially invited to Bloomfire have been asking for access because their peers have told them that if you need something, this is where you go.
 It’s one thing to have a tool and it’s another thing to get people to use it.
 Adoption is not an issue with Bloomfire.”

-Creating an Interactive Content Repository for Sales
+Creating An Interactive Content Repository For Sales

 After using Bloomfire for nearly a year within the marketing organization, GENBAND rolled out Bloomfire to its 400-person sales team at their annual sales conference in January 2015.
 At the event, Bush gave a full demo from the stage, showing how easy it is to search and find what you need in Bloomfire.

 Bush knew that the key to adoption was to assure a great first impression.
 His team had moved all of the company’s sales collateral into Bloomfire prior to the event so it was stocked with content and ready to use.
-They also uploaded the event presentations, videos and event pictures to create an immediate reason for sales staff to login.
+They also uploaded the event presentations, videos and event pictures to create an immediate reason for sales staff to log in.

 The community is populated with sales collateral, sales presentations, corporate presentations, videos, trade show guides, and more.
 GENBAND also took advantage of Bloomfire’s Salesforce integration, allowing employees to search for product information and pull up relevant content to an opportunity without having to leave the Salesforce screen.

-High Engagement and Seamless Collaboration between Sales and Marketing
+High Engagement Plus Sales and Marketing Enablement

 In the first two and a half weeks following the launch of GENBAND’s sales community, over 90 percent of the community members had viewed a contribution and there were 25 posts with over 50 views each.
 The week Bush spoke to us for this case study, over 60 percent had viewed a contribution, so engagement has remained high.